ChillJacob/MinecraftPlugins/GriefPreventionPVP/README.md

   - This command also uses the *griefprevention.eject* node.

 - **/claimprotect**
   - Makes a claim protected from damage, even from owners/builders.

+- **/removeoldclaims**
+  - Can only be run from the console
+  - Manually removes claims that should have expired, 25 at a time.
+Use this if the regular removal system can't keep up with the number of expired claims.

 ### Misc